sbegaudeau/sbegaudeau.github.com/_posts/2018-09-20-getting-started-with-graphql.markdown

 GraphQL offers the support of dynamic arguments in order to let you define a query which can be reused with various arguments.
 This way you won't have to concatenate pieces of queries with user-provided parameters to create your GraphQL query.
 This would prevent GraphQL injection security issues by sanitizing the arguments provided.

 ```
-query projectAndResources($id: String) {
+query movieAndActors($id: String) {
-  project(id: $id) {
+  movie(id: $id) {
     name
-    resources {
+    actors {
       name
    }
   }
 }
 ```

-A query can also have a name, here ```projectAndResources``` in order to let you log some information more easily for example.
+A query can also have a name, here ```movieAndActors```, in order to let you log some information more easily for example.

 ## Mutations

 Queries are only used in order to request some data from a server, they are not supposed to produce any side effect just like GET requests.

 If you want to modify the state of the server, you have to use a ```Mutation```.
-Mutations are similar to queries but they will use the arguments supplied to change things, for example here, to create a new project.
+Mutations are similar to queries but they will use the arguments supplied to change things, for example here, to create a new movie.
 A mutation will also define the shape of the response returned once the operation has been performed.
-Here, I want to create a new project and to retrieve its name along with the name of its resources.
+Here, I want to create a new movie and to retrieve its name along with the name of its actors.

 ```
 mutation {
-  createProject(name: "Test Project") {
+  createMovie(name: "Captain Marvel") {
     name
-    resources {
+    actors {
       name
     }
   }
 }
 ```

-In this situation, the newly created project is empty but it could have been initialized with some data.
+In this situation, the newly created movie is empty but it could have been initialized with some data.

 ```
 {
-  "createProject": {
+  "createMovie": {
-    "name": "Test Project",
+    "name": "Captain Marvel",
-    "resources": []
+    "actors": []
   }
 }
 ```

 There is another key difference between queries and mutations, queries may be executed in parallel while mutation will be executed one after the other.
-You could thus send the following mutation to a server which would create a project, a folder and a file.
+You could thus send the following mutation to a server which would create a movie, and some actors.

 ```
 mutation {
-  createProject(name: "Test Project") {
+  createMovie(name: "Captain Marvel") {
     name
   }
-  createFolder(projectName: "Test Project", name: "src") {
+  createActor(movieName: "Captain Marvel", name: "Brie Larson") {
     name
   }
-  createFile(projectName: "Test Project", containerPath: "/src", name: "app.js") {
+  createActor(movieName: "Captain Marvel", name: "Lee Pace") {
     name
-    container {
-      name
   }
-    project {
+  createActor(movieName: "Captain Marvel", name: "Samuel L. Jackson") {
     name
-    }
   }
 }
 ```